jerome2511/PGO_DEM/README.md

 ## DEM and ortho-image calculation
 1. Parameter<br/>
-Open the settings.sh file and fill in the paths of ASP, OTB and anaconda.
+Open the settings.sh file and fill in the paths of ASP and OTB.
 Add also the path of the folder containing the images (ex: ./2021-04-03_SouthOrkney_ANT on the example below).<br/>
 ```
 .
 ├── ...